 - Renew membership in advance: Members are able to renew their memberships before they are due for renewal directly from their profile pages.
 The point in time in which they are eligible for renewal is a time specified during configuration.

 - Enable joins for community administrators: Community administrators can now join users without using On Behalf Of.
 This is done by including an ID in the URL that links to the Join product.

 - Review membership invoices: Before processing a payment, the Review invoices tab allows staff users to review records for the invoice and other payment details.

 - Verify direct debit payments: Staff users can confirm that direct debit payments have been successfully processed by the payment gateway.

-- Review existing recurring payment instructions: Staff users can review and edit a user's existing automatic payment instructions for recurring payments.
+- Review existing recurring payment instructions: Users can review and edit existing automatic payment instructions for recurring payments.

 Creating an event

 Event templates are meant to be used as the foundation for recurring or similar events.
 Staff users can also copy existing events and use that information in a new event, or save that event as a template.

 When defining an event, Staff users can select from three different options: